OSeMOSYS/osemosys_global/docs/getting-started.md

 **Goal**: Run a World Example

-The goal of this scenario is to run a World scenario from 2015 to 2050 with 8 timeslices, graphing results at a system level only
+The goal of this scenario is to run a World scenario from 2015 to 2050 with 8 time slices, solve it using CPLEX, and graphing results at a system level only

 1. Change the scenario name